Roaring Meg Pack Track

 This provides the opportunity to explore part of the Pisa Range and finish where you started.
 Follow the Roaring Meg Pack Track from the Tuohys Gully car park to Tuohys Saddle.
 Take the track on the left to Meg Hut and follow the Roaring Meg Stream down to Miners Hut (private).
 This will involve a number of river crossings.
 The return journey is via an easy ascent to Tuohys Saddle, then the descent to the car park.

 From Meg Hut the poled track climbs through the Pisa Conservation Area’s golden tussock grasslands before traversing along one of the areas many prominent ridgelines.
-After passing through sections of an old water race the track descends a 4WD road to the historic 6 bunk Deep Creek Hut – exit the same way.
+After passing through sections of an old water race the track descends a 4WD road to Deep Creek Hut.
+Return the same way.

 Access to the tracks is from Tuohys Gully car park which is off the lower section of the Waiorau Snowfarm Road, 22 km from Wanaka on the Cardrona Valley Road.